St Peter's College, Auckland

-St Peter's College (Te Kura Teitei o Hāto Petera) is a Catholic secondary school for boys in the Edmund Rice tradition, and dedicated to St Peter. it is located in the central Auckland area of Grafton, Auckland, New Zealand.
-With a roll of over 1300, the school is one of the largest Catholic schools in New Zealand.
+St Peter's College (Te Kura Teitei o Hāto Petera) is a Catholic secondary school for boys in the Edmund Rice tradition, and dedicated to St Peter.
+It is located in the central Auckland area of Grafton, Auckland, New Zealand.
+With a roll of over 1300 it is one of the largest Catholic schools in New Zealand.
 St Peter's College was established in 1939 as a successor of Auckland's earliest school (Mr Powell's School, established in 1841) and of St Peter's School, founded in 1857.
-However, Auckland also had another Catholic secondary school dedicated to St Peter, Hato Petera College or St Peter's Māori College, which existed for 90 years from 1928 until 2018 in Northcote.
+However, there was also another Catholic secondary school dedicated to St Peter, Hato Petera College or St Peter's Māori College, which existed for 90 years from 1928 until 2018 in Northcote.

 The Outhwaite family, who acquired the Mountain Rd land around 1841, donated the site of St Peter's College.
 The Christian Brothers provided staff for the college for 70 years.

 St Peter's is the oldest existing Catholic boys' school in Auckland still on its original site.
 For nearly 50 years, the school had direct access to an adjacent railway station, specifically created for the college and known initially as the "St Peter's College station".
 The school was integrated into the state system along with 240 other New Zealand Catholic schools in 1982.

-The school aims to achieve a diverse, family-oriented, community and good exam results.

 The School

-Ethos and service
+Roll and academics

+St Peter's College provides intermediate and secondary education, within the roll limit set by the Minister of Education, to Catholic boys from throughout the city.
+It does not have an enrolment scheme, commonly known as “zoning”, limiting enrolments by location of student residence.
+However, as it usually has several applicants for every place, the school is highly selective.
+The school prioritises Catholic boys but there are no feeder primary schools where boys are guaranteed a place. "[Boys] from 55 different primary schools were accepted into [the St Peter's] Year 7 intake for 2024."
+Then the choice is based on other factors such as "good at rugby, good at music, academic prowess — and supportive home environments."

+The ethnic composition of students in 2024 was (generally): European/Pākehā 47.7%; Māori 12.5%; Polynesian 15.7% (including Samoan and Tongan); Asian 18.4% (including Chinese, Korean, Indian and Filipino) and others 5.7%.
+There were approximately 124 paid staff (teaching, support, and grounds staff).

+The school offers both the National Certificate of Educational Achievement assessment system (NCEA), and the Cambridge International Examinations (CIE) for years 11-13.